Matthew Xia: DJ Excalibah and Broadcasting

-Theatre
+Theatre direction

-As a young actor he appeared in the series Tube Tales, directed by Armando Iannucci; this was his first paid job in the theatre.
+As a young actor, he appeared in the television series Tube Tales.
+The project was directed by Armando Iannucci and marked his first paid acting job.

-He was on the board at the Theatre Royal Stratford East for 10 years, as well as being associate director there in 2009–2010.
-Work here includes: I was looking at the ceiling and then I saw the sky, Mad Blud, Re:Definition, Da Boyz (also musical director and composer), and as co-director Aladdin, Cinderella, and The Blacks.
+He eventually transitioned into directing and leadership.
+He sat on the board at the Theatre Royal Stratford East for 10 years and served as their associate director from 2009 to 2010.
+He developed a strong collaborative style with theatre designers during this period.
+His directing work there included I Was Looking at the Ceiling and Then I Saw the Sky, Mad Blud, Re:Definition, Da Boyz, and The Blacks.

-In 2013, Xia was the recipient of the Regional Theatre Young Director Scheme bursary and took up the post as director in residence at the Liverpool Everyman and Playhouse Theatres, where he directed the premiere of Daniel Matthew's Scrappers and was associate director of the Everyman's opening ceremony.

-In 2013, his production of Sizwe Banzi is Dead, which sold out its six-week run at the Young Vic and was then followed by a six-week national tour.

-He also directed the revival of Joe Penhall's Blue/Orange for the Young Vic in 2015 starring David Haig, Daniel Kaluuya and Luke Norris.
+In 2013, Xia received the Regional Theatre Young Director Scheme bursary.
+He took a post as the director in residence at the Liverpool Everyman and Playhouse theatres.
+There he directed the premiere of Daniel Matthew's Scrappers and worked as the associate director for the Everyman's opening ceremony.
+That same year, his production of Sizwe Banzi is Dead sold out a six-week run at the Young Vic before launching a national tour.
+He returned to the Young Vic in 2015 to direct a revival of Joe Penhall's Blue/Orange starring David Haig and Daniel Kaluuya.

-From 2014 to 2017 he was associate artistic director at the Manchester Royal Exchange where he directed Wish List by Katherine Soper, Stephen Sondheim's Into the Woods, and Frankenstein, adapted by April de Angelis.
+From 2014 to 2017, Xia served as the associate artistic director at the Manchester Royal Exchange.
+His directing credits there included Katherine Soper's Wish List, Stephen Sondheim's Into the Woods, and an adaptation of Frankenstein by April De Angelis.

-In November 2018 he was appointed artistic director of the Actors Touring Company (ATC).
-His first production with the company was Amsterdam, by Israeli writer Maya Arad Yasur, at the Orange Tree Theatre in Richmond, London, in autumn 2019.
-Xia focused on changing the direction and governance of ATC; to this end, he established a new board and relocating the headquarters from the Institute of Contemporary Arts to Brixton House, which had recently opened as a theatre.
-These moves were intended to better align with the vision and values of the company.
+In November 2018, Xia was appointed the artistic director of the Actors Touring Company (ATC).
+His debut production with the company was Amsterdam by Israeli writer Maya Arad Yasur.
+It opened at the Orange Tree Theatre in autumn 2019.
+Xia worked to update the governance of ATC by establishing a new board and relocating their headquarters to the newly opened Brixton House.

-In 2020, Xia directed 846 Live at the Greenwich and Docklands International Festival.
-The play was a response to the 2020 murder of George Floyd in the United States, the number referring to the amount of time (8 minutes and 46 seconds) that a police officer knelt on his neck.

-In 2022, away from ATC for a while, he directed Feeling Afraid As If Something Terrible Is Going to Happen (by Marcelo Dos Santos as part of the Roundhouse season at Edinburgh Fringe, and the children's show Hey Duggee for Kenny Wax Family Entertainment.
+During the 2020 Greenwich and Docklands International Festival, Xia directed 846 Live.
+The play was a direct response to the murder of George Floyd.
+The title referenced the 8 minutes and 46 seconds that a police officer knelt on Floyd's neck.
+In 2022, he directed Marcelo Dos Santos's Feeling Afraid As If Something Terrible Is Going to Happen at the Edinburgh Fringe and the children's show Hey Duggee.

-In mid-2023 he directed Tambo & Bones with the Actors Touring Company at Theatre Royal Stratford East, written by poet and playwright Dave Harris, from West Philadelphia,US.
-Xia also wrote the hip hop music for the production, which was well-reviewed and received three nominations in the 2023 Black British Theatre Awards, including Best Director and Best Production.
+In 2023, he directed Tambo & Bones for the Actors Touring Company.
+The production was written by Dave Harris.
+Xia also composed the hip hop music for the show.
+The play received excellent reviews and earned three nominations at the 2023 Black British Theatre Awards.